David Leonard Wood: Early criminal activity

-In August 1976, Wood was arrested on charges of indecent exposure and sexual harassment of an underage girl, for which he was convicted the following year and given a 5-year prison sentence.
+On August 30, 1976, Wood was arrested on charges of indecency with a 12-year-old girl, for which he was convicted the following year and given a 5-year prison sentence.
 After serving approximately two years, he was granted parole and released on December 28, 1978.

 In March 1980, he committed two rapes eight days apart: in the first incident, he raped a 19-year-old female acquaintance, and in the second, he raped a 13-year-old girl whom he did not know.
 He was soon after found guilty and given a 20-year sentence, and during his incarceration, Wood developed a reputation as a model inmate and underwent several sex offender rehabilitation programs.

 After serving only six years of his sentence, Wood was again granted parole and released on January 14, 1987, whereupon he returned to El Paso.
 Shortly afterwards, he found a job at a furniture store, but occasionally moonlighted as a laborer and auto mechanic.
 In his spare time, Wood frequented various bars and nightclubs, favoring those with topless dancers.
 In addition, he was acquainted and even became a member of a motorcycle club, as this activity had become a keen interest of his during his imprisonment.
 With his charismatic personality, long hair, and many tattoos, Wood proved popular amongst teenage girls and young adult women, allowing him to have many admirers and multiple girlfriends, one of whom even became his permanent roommate.